 Can I make crispy halloumi without oil?

-Yes, but a small amount of oil helps the surface brown evenly and prevents sticking.
+Yes, you can, but a small amount of oil really helps it brown evenly and keeps it from sticking.

 Can I use dried thyme instead of fresh?